crabbyabby/ai201-project1-unofficial-guide-starter-v2026/README.md

      visible.
 Milestone 4. -->

 **Question:**

-**Answer:**
+"How much money do students recieve a year for printing" **Answer:**

 ```
+Students get $30 of printing per semester.

+Source: admin_printing_quota.txt
 ```

 **My relevance cutoff:**

+0.6.
+This allowed it to still answer questions it had the answer to while ignoring questions it couldn't.
+For example, it correcly answered one question with a distance of 0.58, indicating that though its relatively low confidence, it was still able to answer effectively.
 <!-- The number you set in config.py, and how you got there.

      You ran five questions your corpus covers and the five in OUT_OF_SCOPE